KineticMaintenance/m920q-dual-NVME/README.md

 ![](https://github.com/badger707/m920q-dual-NVME/blob/main/pictures/IMG_5894_.PNG)

 Left side from SATA port is completed, all components are soldered.
-Yes I missed one cap and thats intentional -- I didnt wanted to take any risk and melt the SATA port, cap is just too close to it.
+Yes I missed one cap and thats intentional -- I didn't want to take any risk and melt the SATA port, cap is just too close to it.
 So I skipped C377 and placed C379 to its place:<br>
 ![](https://github.com/badger707/m920q-dual-NVME/blob/main/pictures/IMG_5896_.PNG)

 ## SOLDERING COMPLETED